-Acting Coordinator: Jim Carroll, 566-5076
+Coordinator: Jim Carroll, 566-5076.

 The Human Services Program is designed to train students to work as practitioners in social and health services agencies.
-The program is basically a two-year technical arts degree program, although a one-year certificate is available for students who have already earned a B.A. degree.
-Students in the Human Services degree program are required to take 41 credits of core courses.
-30 credits of more general education credits and 20 credits in courses specializing in their area of interest, e.g., alcoholism and substance abuse, aging, youth, families, developmentally disabled, severely disturbed adults.
+The program is basically a two-year technical arts degree program, although a one-year certificate is available for students who have already earned a college degree.
+Students in the Human Services degree program are required to take 41 credits of core courses, 30 credits of more general education credits and 20 credits of coursework selected from the following areas of interest, e.g., alcoholism and substance abuse, aging, youth, families, mental health.
 All students must successfully complete supervised clinical practicums in community agencies of their choice in order to qualify for either the certificate or the degree.
-Acceptance to the program is based on a personal interview with the coordinator and completion of other admission requirements.
+Admission into the program follows completion of the orientation process and program admission requirements.
 The two-year degree requirements and an example of a one-year program are listed below.